jeju5/management/cs/aws/aws_developer.md

   * CloudFormation template describes endstate of infrastructure you want to provision.
   * You upload template to CloudFormation using S3
   * Resulting resource is called "CloudFormation Stack".
-  * If deployment fails (part of deployment), it rolls back the entire stack.
+  * If deployment fails (part of deployment), it rolls back the entire stack. (default)
   * CloudFormation Template (sections)
     * Parameters: input custom values (ex: env type)
     * Conditions: value based on condition (ex: create some resources based on input)
     * Resources: the only mandatory section, defining AWS resources to create (ex: aws resource you want to deploy(create) with this cloudformation)
-    * Mappings: custom mappings (ex: use different AMI for different regions; AMI is an amazon VM image)
+    * Mappings: custom mappings of key to different values (ex: use different key-values for different regions; AMI is an amazon VM image)
     * Transforms: reference code in S3 (ex: include template code snippet from outside into this template. use S3)
-    * Outputs: declare output values that you can import into different stacks.
+    * Outputs: declare output values that you can import into different stacks. (create cross-stack references)
   * AWS SAM (Serverless Application Model)
     * SAM is an extension for CloudFormation to deploy serverless apps
     * SAM CLI commands
-      * sam package: package up your deployment packages and upload it to S3
+      * sam package: "to S3" package up your deployment packages and upload it to S3
         ```
         sam package --template-file ./cloudFormationTemplate.yml --output-template-file samTemplate.yml --s3-bucket bucketname
         ```
-      * sam deploy: deploy serverless app with package you created with sam package. (deploys with CloudFormation
+      * sam deploy: "to World" deploy serverless app with package you created with sam package. (deploys with CloudFormation
         ```
         sam deploy --template-file ./samTemplate.yml --stack-name serverlessStack --capabilities CAPABILITY_IAM